Wang-Yue/CamillaDSP-Monitor/README.md

             `-- MiniPlayer (NSPanel floating overlay)
 ```

-The `DSPEngine` is a Swift actor that serializes all WebSocket communication.
-It manages the CamillaDSP process lifecycle and uses `AsyncStream` to provide real-time updates for engine state and VU levels.
+The `DSPEngine` is a Swift actor that interfaces with the integrated Rust bridge.
+It manages the library lifecycle and provides real-time updates for engine state and VU levels via polling.

-The spectrum analyzer runs independently from CamillaDSP's signal path — it taps the capture device directly via `CoreAudioTap` and performs FFT using `vDSP`.
+The spectrum analyzer is implemented in Rust for maximum performance.
+It taps the engine's audio stream directly and performs FFT analysis, which is then polled by the Swift UI only when visible.

 ## Project Structure

 ```
 Sources/
   CamillaDSPLib/
-    CamillaDSP.swift            # DSPEngine actor, WebSocket protocol, data types CamillaDSPMonitor/
+    CamillaDSP.swift            # DSPEngine actor (Native Bridge Interface) camilladsp_ffi.swift        # Generated UniFFI bindings
+  CamillaDSPMonitor/
     CamillaDSPMonitorApp.swift  # @main app entry, AppDelegate
     Models/
       AppState.swift            # Central state coordinator
-      MonitoringController.swift # WebSocket state/VU subscription management
+      MonitoringController.swift # State/VU/Spectrum polling management
-      DSPEngineController.swift # Engine lifecycle and config generation SpectrumEngine.swift      # FFT lifecycle and CoreAudio tap driving MeterState.swift          # LevelState (RMS/Peak)
+      DSPEngineController.swift # Engine lifecycle and config generation SpectrumEngine.swift      # Spectrum data management
+      MeterState.swift          # LevelState (RMS/Peak)
       PipelineStore.swift       # Stage and Preset persistence/management
       PipelineStage.swift       # Stage models and filter builders